alexdjetic/sysnavig/README.md

 ## manual
 here the key that this utility use by default:
 - q: quit
-- s: scroll up process
+- right arrow: scroll up process
-- d: scroll down process
+- left arrow: scroll down process

 ## alias
 - here how to create an alias: `alias /path/to/main.py >> .zshrc`